sonam30/Qualifying-to-Pre-Elimination---CodeChef-Contest/README.md

 Today, the organizers ask you to count the number of teams which would qualify for the pre-elimination round from round A for a given value of K (possibly different from 1500).
 They provided the scores of all teams to you; you should ensure that all teams scoring at least as many points as the K-th team qualify.

 <h3>Input</h3><br>
 - The first line of the input contains a single integer T denoting the number of test cases.
-The description of T test cases follows.
+The description of T test cases follows.<br>
-- The first line of each test case contains two space-separated integers N and K.
+- The first line of each test case contains two space-separated integers N and K.<br>
-- The second line contains N space-separated integers S1,S2,…,SN
+- The second line contains N space-separated integers S1,S2,…,SN<br>

 <h3>Output</h3><br>
 For each test case, print a single line containing one integer — the number of qualified teams.